 Contact the Center to receive an application.
 An interview and and up to three lessons with the Director may be required.

-The Alexander Technique Center is accepting applications for the 2008 Summer-Fall semester and the 2009 Winter semester.
+The Alexander Technique Center is accepting applications for the 2017 fall semester.
 Contact the Center for schedule and fee information, firstname.lastname@example.org.